The Chronicle Herald: Strike and bargaining

-In February 2015, the Herald locked out its 13 unionized printing press workers, causing the first work stoppage in the company's history.
+In February 2015, the Herald locked out its 13 unionised printing press workers, causing the first work stoppage in the company's history.
 The lockout ended about a month later, after the union agreed to major concessions.

-Less than a year later, on January 23, 2016, 61 members of the Halifax Typographical Union's newsroom and news bureau staff went on strike.
+Less than a year later, on 23 January 2016, 61 members of the Halifax Typographical Union's newsroom and news bureau staff went on strike.
 The Herald hired "scab" reporters as replacements.
 The Chronicle Herald refused any concessions offered by the union, and later on the striking staff launched a competing online newspaper called Local Xpress.
 By September 2016, the number of striking workers was down to 56 as some had sought new employment for financial reasons.

 The union criticized the Herald for spending more than $400,000 on security (as at September 2016) while demanding cuts in the newsroom, and stated that the real intention of management was to bust the union.
 The typographical union also accused Sarah Dennis of hiring private investigators to tail and intimidate picketers.

-In September 2016 the Herald announced that it was shutting down the Cape Breton Star due to "a prevailing headwind of union sympathy in industrial Cape Breton".
+In September 2016, the Herald announced that it was shutting down the Cape Breton Star due to "a prevailing headwind of union sympathy in industrial Cape Breton".

 The union agreed to wage cuts and increased working hours equating to an hourly pay decrease of 17 per cent, layoffs of a third of unionized staff, a cap on severance pay, reductions in vacation time and mileage allowance, a 25 per cent lower starting wage, and elimination of the defined benefit pension plan founded by Graham Dennis.
 However, the dispute dragged on with no agreement being reached between the two parties.
 The newspaper was accused of making unreasonable demands with the aim of breaking the union, and hired lawyers advertising services in union-busting.

 During a round of bargaining in October 2016, Herald made numerous additional demands, including further cuts to the union's bargaining power, reduced sick leave pay, a further four per cent wage cut, eight more layoffs (amounting to a total of 26 layoffs), and the closure of Local Xpress and the signing-over of all Local Xpress content to the Herald.
 In November 2016 the union filed a complaint with the Nova Scotia Labour Board accusing the Herald management of "bargaining in a manner designed to end union representation", preventing an agreement from being reached.

 As a result of this strike, CEO Mark Lever won the labour news website rankandfile.ca's annual Scumbag of the Year award for 2016.
 It was the second time in three years a Nova Scotian won this award.